Fiber vs. CO2

-In recent years, the laser cutting and welding industry has been dominated by CO2 and YAG.
-Today, however, these methods are being supplanted by modern fiber lasers.
+In years past, laser cutting was dominated by CO2 and YAG laser technology.
+Today, however, these manufacturing processes have been, for the most part, supplanted by modern fiber lasers.

 Fiber laser superiority over CO2 is primary found in the following ways:

 - Fiber laser is very energy efficient.
 The energy transfer from electricity to beam is far better than that of CO2.

 - Fiber laser maintenance is significantly less frequent and easier than CO2.
 Fiber lasers do not use mirrors to change the direction of the beam.
 Instead, the fiber laser uses a special fiber optic cable.
 This eliminates the need to replace and align mirrors – a time consuming and expensive aspect of CO2 cutting.